plone/documentation/docs/glossary.md

     SSR enables a developer to customize a website per request and per user.
     In addition, SSR can improve performance and search engine optimization (SEO) for a website.

+DOM
+Document Object Model
+    The Document Object Model (DOM) is a programming interface for web documents.
+    It represents the page so that programs can change the document structure, style, and content.
+    The DOM represents the document as nodes and objects; that way, programming languages, such as JavaScript and React, can interact with the page.

 SPA
 single page application